UcheIgbokwe/FundaProject/README.md

 The [HTTP Service](src/Infrastructure/Services/HttpServices.cs)  has three methods:
 - GetAllPropertyData : This retrieves all property data under the funda network using the provided URL.

-- GetAgentsRankedByMostProperties : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents.
+- GetAgentsRankedByMostProperties : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents ranked by number of properties.

-- GetAgentsRankedByMostPropertiesAndGarden : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents.
+- GetAgentsRankedByMostPropertiesAndGarden : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents ranked by number of properties.
 The difference between this and `GetAgentsRankedByMostProperties` is in the zo query.

 - The [Polly service](src/API/Extensions/ApplicationServiceExtensions.cs) handles retry policies for gateway time outs and service unavailable.

 - Exception handlers are setup to manage too many requests, unauthorized and generic error responses from the API.

+Incase of blockers, kindly contact me via: uchehenryigbokwe@gmail.com.